darocha/blockapps-js/README.md

 The constructor for Ethereum transactions.  `blockapps-js` abstracts a transaction into two parts:

-   - *parameters*: The argument to Transaction is an object with up to four members: the numbers `value`, `gasPrice`, and `gasLimit`, whose defaults are provided in `ethbase.Transaction.defaults` as respectively 0, 1, and 3141592; and the hex string or Buffer `data`.
+   - *parameters*: The argument to Transaction is an object with up to five
+     members: the numbers `nonce`, `value`, `gasPrice`, and `gasLimit`, whose defaults are provided in `ethbase.Transaction.defaults` as respectively 0, 1, and 3141592; and the hex string or Buffer `data`.
 Optionally, this object may contain `to` as well, a value convertible to Address.

    - *participants*: A call to `ethbase.Transaction` returns an object with a method `send` taking two arguments, respectively a